dili91/testvox/README.md

 At the minute, it only helps turning test results in Junit format into Slack messages, but I'd like add more parsers and reporters in future.

+Its primary use case is probably within CI pipelines, although it can be used as CLI and as library as well.

 # Use within CI

 Currently, only Github Actions are supported.